Plan Design Overview

-The Access HDHP plan design provides the same freedom of choice for doctors or hospitals across the country (nationwide coverage) as the Access Plan.
-The difference is that the Access HDHP plan has a higher deductible and higher out-of-pocket limits.
-In exchange for increased cost sharing, this plan offers a lower monthly premium cost than the Access Plan and is paired with a required Health Savings Account (HSA) to help you prepare for your out-of-pocket costs.
-If you enroll in the Access HDHP plan, you must also enroll in the HSA administered by TASC.
-Not everyone is eligible for this plan design.
-Review the Eligibility section below for more information.
+The Access High Deductible Health Plan (HDHP) provides the same freedom of choice for doctors or hospitals across the country (nationwide coverage) as the Access Plan.
+The difference is that the Access HDHP has a higher deductible and out-of-pocket limits but offers a lower monthly premium than the Access Plan.
+Additionally, this plan design is paired with a required Health Savings Account (HSA) to help you prepare for your out-of-pocket expenses.
+The UW System contributes to the HSA and employee contributions are optional (if eligible).
+Review the HSA eligibility requirements to determine if you are eligible for the Access HDHP.

-- Compare the Access HDHP to the other plan designs to determine if it will meet your medical needs.
+- Review the to determine which plan design will best meet your needs.

-Note: Employees who are eligible for the Graduate Assistant benefit package ARE NOT eligible for the Access HDHP plan design.
+Note: Employees eligible for the Graduate Assistant/Short-Term benefit package are not eligible for the Access HDHP.

-Uniform Benefits refers to the schedule of benefits that are provided by WEA Trust for the Access HDHP plan’s in-network benefits.
-The purpose of Uniform Benefits is to help contain the rising cost of health insurance and simplify your selection of a health plan.
-Because all health plans (insurance carriers) administer the same schedule of benefits, you can decide which plan to select on the basis of:
+Uniform Benefits refers to the schedule of benefits provided by WEA Trust for the Access HDHP in-network benefits.
+The purpose of Uniform Benefits is to help manage the rising cost of health insurance and simplify your selection of a health plan.
+Because all health insurance plan carriers administer the same schedule of benefits, you can decide which plan to select based on:

 - Quality and member satisfaction